-Stop one of the nodes to simulate the loss of a zone as follows:
+Stop one of the nodes to simulate the loss of a zone, as follows:

 ./bin/yugabyted stop --base_dir=/tmp/ybd2

 Refresh the tablet-servers page to see the statistics update.

-Navigate to the simulation application UI to see the node removed from the network diagram when it is stopped.
-Note that it may take about 60s (1 minute) to display the updated network diagram.
+It may take close to 60 seconds to display the updated network diagram.
 You can also notice a spike and drop in the latency and throughput, both of which resume immediately.